 The course is designed to ensure that students gain the right skills, experience and confidence to apply for relevant jobs within the creative industries and/or to understand how to apply these skills to their own business on completion of the course.

-Students will require 48 UCAS points, this is the equivalent of • 2 A Levels (at Grade D or above) or • a relevant BTEC Level 3 qualification with a Merit/Pass for a Level 3 Diploma or a Pass/Pass/Pass for a Level 3 Extended Diploma or • relevant industrial experience.
-Entry to the final top up year for the BA (Hons), delivered at University of South Wales will be on successful completion of the Foundation Degree.
+You will require 48 UCAS points for entry, this is the equivalent of 2 A Levels (at Grade D or above) or a relevant BTEC Level 3 qualification with a Merit/Pass for a Level 3 Diploma or a Pass/Pass/Pass for a Level 3 Extended Diploma or relevant.

 As a professional photographer, possibly self-employed, students may choose to specialise in an area such as fashion, advertising, editorial, documentary, industrial, scientific or even forensic photography.
 Roles exist in creative businesses, publishers and photographic agencies, or in the education or public sector - these may include photography curator, photographic distributor, picture researcher or photographic studio assistant.